Zaza0122/Privacy-Policy/README.md

 Effective Date: 2025.11.14

-NXZL our respects your privacy and is committed to protecting the personal information you share while using our Discord bot (the “Bot”).
+NXZL Bot respects your privacy and is committed to protecting the personal information you share while using our Discord bot (the NXZL).
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you interact with the Bot.
 By using the Bot, you agree to the terms of this Privacy Policy.

 1. Information We Collect
 When you use the Bot, we may collect the following types of information: